 Other funds in the sector

 Audrey Ryan has a good long-term track record.
-She’s been at the helm of this fund for two decades and we think she’s one of few managers to have handled the constraints of an 'exclusions-based' ethical fund well over the long term, although past performance is not a guide to the future.
+She’s been at the helm of this fund for more than two decades and we think she’s one of few managers to have handled the constraints of an 'exclusions-based' ethical fund well over the long term, although past performance is not a guide to the future.

 This fund holds shares in Hargreaves Lansdown plc.